Exception handling for the Amazon SDK for Java 2.x - Amazon SDK for Java 2.x

 Exceptions and retry behavior

-The SDK for Java retries requests for several client-side exceptions and for HTTP status codes that it receives from Amazon Web Service responses.
+The SDK for Java retries requests for several client-side exceptions and for HTTP status codes that it receives from Amazon Web Services service responses.
 These errors are handled as part of the legacy RetryMode that service clients use by default.
 The Java API reference for RetryMode describes the various ways that you can configure the mode.

 To customize the exceptions and HTTP status codes that trigger automatic retries, configure your service client with a RetryPolicy that adds RetryOnExceptionsCondition and RetryOnStatusCodeCondition instances.